-A podcast listener named Dan writes in to ask: “Pastor John, how do I conquer the love of human praise?
+A podcast listener named Dan writes in to ask, “Pastor John, how do I conquer the love of human praise?
 My heart is so prideful!”

 Well, let me say that Dan has already made two key discoveries that I hear in the question.
 One is that there are two kinds of pride.
-There is the pride of the strong that praises itself, praises himself.
-And there is the pride of the weak that craves other people to praise me.
+There is the pride of the strong that praises himself.
+And there is the pride of the weak that craves other people to praise him.
 And the other discovery that Dan has made is that he is more guilty of the second than the first.

-Listen to this.
-Matthew 6:2.
-When you give to the needy, sound no trumpet before you as the hypocrites do in the synagogue and in the streets that they may be praised by others.
-Truly I say to you, they have received their reward.
-Then verse five.
-When you pray, you must not be like the hypocrites for they love to stand and pray in the synagogues and at the street corners that they may be seen by others.
-Truly I say to you they have received their reward.
-Verse 16.
-When you fast do not look gloomy like the hypocrites for they disfigure their faces that their fasting may be seen by others.
-Truly I say to you, they have received their reward.
+Listen to what Jesus says in Matthew 6:2: “When you give to the needy, sound no trumpet before you, as the hypocrites do in the synagogues and in the streets, that they may be praised by others.
+Truly, I say to you, they have received their reward.”
+He continues in verse 5, “When you pray, you must not be like the hypocrites.
+For they love to stand and pray in the synagogues and at the street corners, that they may be seen by others.
+Truly, I say to you, they have received their reward.”
+Finally, he says in verse 16, “When you fast, do not look gloomy like the hypocrites, for they disfigure their faces that their fasting may be seen by others.
+Truly, I say to you, they have received their reward.”

-Jesus says in all three cases of praise craving: They have received their reward.
+Jesus says in all three cases of praise-craving, “They have received their reward.”
 Well, what is the point of saying that?
-Well, I think the are two points of saying that.
-One you lose something great and you gain something pitiful.
+I think there are two points of saying that.
+One, you lose something great, and you gain something pitiful.
 What do you gain?
 You gain the praise of man.
 You want it?
 You get it.
-That is it.
+That’s it.
 And the connotation is that what you gain is pitiful.
 It is like a drug.
-It gives a buzz and then it is gone.
-You have got to have another fix.
+It gives a buzz, and then it is gone; you have got to have another fix.
 You are always insecure.
-You are always needy of other people’s praise in order for you to be happy or to feel secure.
+You are always needy for other people’s praise in order for you to be happy or to feel secure.
 You are never satisfied.
-And so when he says; You have your reward, he means it is a lousy reward.
+And so when he says, You have your reward, he means it is a lousy reward.
 You are settling for such a little reward.

-But the other point is the third incentive is what you are losing, the reward of God.
-So here is Matthew 6:1.
-Beware of practicing your righteousness before other people in order to be seen by them.
-For then you will have no reward from your Father who is in heaven.
-You gain this lousy, pitiful, drug like reward and you lose an infinite reward.
-And it doesn’t say what the reward is, but back in chapter five verse 12 it says: Great is your reward in heaven.
+But the other point — the third incentive — is what you are losing: the reward of God.
+So here is Matthew 6:1: “Beware of practicing your righteousness before other people in order to be seen by them, for then you will have no reward from your Father who is in heaven.”
+You gain this lousy, pitiful, drug-like reward, and you lose an infinite reward.
+And it doesn’t say what the reward is, but back in Matthew 5:12 it says, “Your reward is great in heaven.”
 It is from God and it is very, very great.

-And, of course, the answer is: 1 Corinthians 4:7.
-What do you have that you did not receive?
-And if you received it, why do you boast as if it were not a gift?
+And, of course, the answer is 1 Corinthians 4:7: “What do you have that you did not receive?
+If then you received it, why do you boast as if you did not receive it?”
 Everything I have is a gift.
-If God praises anything in me he is praising his grace in me.
+If God praises anything in me, he is praising his grace in me.
 So these are some of the truths.
 And there are a lot more that we need to preach to ourselves in order to slay this dragon of craving for the praise of man.